UniversityOfSaintThomas/Cascade_documentation/capricorn/02_update_formats_blocks.md

 # Updating Formats and Blocks

+Each of these files is unique to the new site being built.
+Plan to edit every file below when you create the site, and when you launch the site.
+And for some files, many times in between.

 ## Structure for `New Instance: _shared-capricorn`

 These are the files that are unique to the new site or instance being created.